arlac77/repository-provider/README.md

 ### fullCondensedName

 Repository fullName and branch name combined.
-But skipping the branch name if it is the default branch
+But skipping the branch name if it is the default branch.

 Returns **[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)** 'user/repo#branch'